andyw8/andyw8.github.io/_posts/2019-09-15-migrating-from-mocha-to-rspec-mocks.markdown

 published: true
 ---

-At [Financeit], our main app uses RSpec for the test suite, but until recently it made use of [Mocha] (not to be confused with the JavaScript library of the same name) for stubbing and mocking.
+At [Financeit], our main app uses RSpec for the test suite, but didn't use didn't use rspec-mocks.
+Instead, it used [Mocha] (not to be confused with the JavaScript library of the same name) for stubbing and mocking.

 We recently decided to switch to use rspec-mocks.
 Some reasons for this